dcporcaro/getdata_009_project/Codebook.md

 * Standing = 5,
 * Lying_down = 6
 ##### The measurements were renamed to expand abbreviations and remove non-alphabetic characters.
-* If a measurement had “t” at the beginning, it now reads “Time”
+* If a measurement had â€œtâ€ at the beginning, it now reads â€œTimeâ€
-* If a measurement had “f” at the beginning, it now reads “FFT” for Fast Fourier Transformation
+* If a measurement had â€œfâ€ at the beginning, it now reads â€œFFTâ€ for Fast Fourier Transformation
-* If a measurement was a mean, the “-mean()” was replaced with “Mean”
+* If a measurement was a mean, the â€œ-mean()â€ was replaced with â€œMeanâ€
-* If a measurement was a standard deviation, the “-std()” was replaced with “SD”
+* If a measurement was a standard deviation, the â€œ-std()â€ was replaced with â€œSDâ€
 ##### The measurements in the tidy data were computed as averages for each activity and subject.
 They are all numeric.
 ###### The raw data was collected from the accelerometer and gyroscope 3-axial raw signals.
 Each axis represented data in the X, Y, or Z direction.
 The data was provided in six different files, three for test and three for train
 ##### The three raw test data files had data as follows: